pioz/microbo/README.md

 Microbo is a micro framework to create micro API webservers in go.
-A webserver that use Microbo require a very minimal configuration (just create a `.env` file) and support a DB connection, CORS and HTTP2 out of the box.
+A webserver that use Microbo require a very minimal configuration (just create a `.env` file) and support a DB connection, CORS, authentication with JWT and HTTP2 out of the box.

 ## Usage